.wpb_animate_when_almost_visible { opacity: 1; }

 https://api.orange.com/billing/b2b/v1/bills?customer.name=ACME Corp

-With the Billing for Business API, you can retrieve all information about a specific resource (bill, billing account...) thanks to the id of the resource.
+With the Billing for Business API, you can retrieve detailed information about a specific resource (bill, billing account, etc.) using its ID.

 Example: